 Before the Procedure

-Be sure to tell your doctor or nurse:
+Be sure to tell your surgeon or nurse:

 - If you are or could be pregnant